jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm-main-states.md

 - [Parallel]({{site.baseurl}}/json.html#State/Parallel): Runs multiple states in "parallel"
 - [Meta]({{site.baseurl}}/json.html#State/Meta): Nests an FSM within an FSM

 In the remainder of this tutorial, we'll see how these may be used.
 Only `YAML` examples will be shown, `JSON` is of course also supported and similar examples may be found in the documentation.
-A full list of available states can be found in the ["States" section of the JSON/YAML documentation]({{site.baseurl}}/json.html#State-objects).
+A full list of available states can be found in the ["State objects"]({{site.baseurl}}/json.html#State) section of the JSON/YAML documentation.

 ## MetaTasks state

 The `MetaTasks` state ([documentation](json.html#State/MetaTasks)) allows to load a list of tasks from their `JSON/YAML` configuration.
-The full list of available tasks is available [JSON/YAML documentation]({{site.baseurl}}/json.html#MetaTask-objects).
+The full list of available tasks is available [JSON/YAML documentation]({{site.baseurl}}/json.html#MetaTask).

 Let's start with an example, we will add a new `MetaTasks` state in the `states:` section of the `FSM` configuration.